LeoAJ/react-iTunes-search/README.md

 Run webpack dev server with [react-hot-loader](https://github.com/gaearon/react-hot-loader)

 >##### Deprecation Notice
-> React Hot Loader is going to deprecate, please check [react-transform-boilerplate](https://github.com/gaearon/react-transform-boilerplate) instead for future development. **This app is not going to update for this deprecation.**.
+> React Hot Loader is going to deprecate, please check [react-transform-boilerplate](https://github.com/gaearon/react-transform-boilerplate) instead for future development. **This app is not going to update for this deprecation.**

 ```
 npm start